 Dental Distinction provides root canals in Chester Springs, PA for all ages.

-An average of 17 million teeth are restored and saved each year thanks to root canal therapy.
-This dental procedure is typically recommended in situations where cracked, chipped, or untreated teeth have experienced deep decay or nerve damage, leading to pulp chamber inflammation and infection.
+An average of 17 million teeth are restored and saved yearly thanks to root canal therapy.
+This dental procedure is typically recommended when cracked, chipped, or untreated teeth have experienced deep decay or nerve damage, leading to pulp chamber inflammation and infection.
 Root canals have a very high success rate for saving and preserving the functionality of natural teeth, often eliminating the need for tooth extraction.